simonsfoundation/spectrum-autism-prevalence-map/README.md

 Run `python manage.py dbshell`.

-3. If you want to access the backend admin site on http://127.0.0.1:8000/admin/ but without a user
+3. If you want to access the backend admin site on http://127.0.0.1:8000/submarine/ but without a user.

 Run `python manage.py createsuperuser` to create a super user.